naepre/BINF4241-group29/Assignment_5/README.md

       f.
 Declare the Color of the Next Card after playing some Type of Wild Card

-C. What are the expected outputs, which ones should not happen.
+### C. What are the expected outputs, which ones should not happen.

+Note: For accepted behaviour/input we denoted it with a '+' for declined behaviour/input with a '-'

     Set-Up